The Dying Death Penalty: Momentum for repeal is growing nationwide

 Seven states have repealed the death penalty since 2007

 - New York and New Jersey ended the death penalty in 2007.
 New Mexico did the same in 2009.
 Illinois repealed in 2011, Connecticut in 2012, Maryland in 2013, and Nebraska in 2015, bringing the total to 19 states without the death penalty.

 Maryland tried everything to make the death penalty more accurate: a moratorium, two studies, and the most extensive set of reforms the nation has seen.
 The end result was a system that was more complex, more costly, more arbitrary, more agonizing to victims’ families, and it still couldn’t eliminate the risk of executing an innocent person.
 They finally concluded the death penalty is a failure.

 More states are poised to follow suit or have suspended executions

 - Four governors suspended executions in the last several years, calling into question the entire death penalty system when they did so:

 - Washington’s governor called the death penalty "too flawed" to use.

 - Colorado’s governor said the death penalty was "not making our world a safer or better place."

 - Oregon's governor referred to the death penalty as "an expensive and unworkable system that fails to meet basic standards of justice."
-After his resignation, the new governor kept executions on hold, recognizing the need have a "broad discussion" around keeping or disposing of the death penalty.
+The subsequent governor kept executions on hold, recognizing the need to have a "broad discussion" around keeping or disposing of the death penalty.

 - Delaware passed death penalty repeal legislation through their state Senate in both 2013 and 2015.

 - New Hampshire passed repeal legislation through their state House by a whopping 225-104 bipartisan vote, and came within just one vote of passage in the state Senate in 2014.